 During this era, travelling from place to place was a very slow process, and people found it exhausting.

 To make journeys more bearable, a multitude of inns were built along the roads, offering travellers a place to stop for an overnight room and bite to eat.

-At the time, many inkeepers wouldn’t have been able to write while travellers wouldn’t have been able to read, so it made sense to serve up a sample of dishes.
+At the time, many innkeepers wouldn’t have been able to write while travellers wouldn’t have been able to read, so it made sense to serve up a sample of tasty dishes.

 Where: Castle Street, Liverpool

 A post shared by Amber Underwood (@ambunderwood) on